Freiling87/CCU/CCU/Scratchpad.md

 ##			C	Dedicated section on Character Sheet
 Should not be too hard, as the one method where it's filled out is pretty transparent Just add a --- CCU TRAITS --- Divider or something
-##			H	Config Files
-###				Custom Flag list
-Allow player to name booleans uniquely.
-These should be grouped by Campaign, since that's the only place they're valid.
-The config file should match the name of the campaign, if they allow the same characters.
-###				Custom Level Tag List?
-Not so sure about the utility of this.
-I don't think players should need more than 4 level tags.
-- Whenever you have enough in the campaign to make it playable, test it in Player Edition and see if the experience is the same.
 ##			C	Door System
 ###				C	Keycard System
 Red, Blue, Green, Yellow